Hasht Behesht

-Hasht Behesht or Hasht-Behesht (هشتبهشت, also romanized as Hašt-Behešt, lit. 'the Eight Heavens') is a 17th-century pavilion in Isfahan, Iran.
+Hasht Behesht or Hasht-Behesht (هشتبهشت) is a 17th-century pavilion in Isfahan, Iran.
 It was built by the order of Suleiman I, the eighth shah of Safavid Iran, and functioned mainly as a private pavilion.
 It is located in Isfahan's famous Charbagh Street.
-It was also the first modern school in Isfahan called His Majesty's School (Madrese Homayouni).
+It was also the first modern school in Isfahan called His Majesty's School (Madrese-ye Homayouni).